Online sellers and service providers

 In the case where the products acquired are primarily for personal enjoyment and not for resale at a profit, the subsequent disposal of such used or second-hand products are not taxable.

 - Ms Amy wishes to clear her wardrobe and lists her clothes on the internet for sale.
-Some of the items sell for more than her buying price, some for less.
+Some of the items are sold for more than the purchased price, while others are sold for less.
 The clothes put up for sale were acquired primarily for her personal use and not for the purpose of selling them for a profit.
-The sale proceeds from the disposal of her second-hand clothes in this instance are not taxable.
+The sales proceeds from the disposal of her second-hand clothes in this instance are not taxable.

 - Mr Brandon sets up a live auction online to sell some antique items from his personal collection which were acquired primarily for his personal enjoyment.
 During this time, he discovers that he enjoys the activity and starts looking for other antiques to sell regularly for a profit.
 Although he started it off with the purpose of disposing his personal collection, the subsequent buying and selling activities were for trade purposes.
 The income from the subsequent buying and selling is taxable.

-- Ms Carol has a full-time job as an admin executive in a consultancy firm.
+- Ms Carol has a full-time job as an administrative executive in a consultancy firm.
 She also offers online tutoring services on the internet.
 She provides tuition on weekends to earn extra income.
-Although Carol only provides tuition on weekends (i.e. part time basis), the tuition income derived is taxable, in addition to the employment income derived from her full-time job.
+Although Carol only provides tuition on weekends (i.e. part-time basis), the tuition income derived is taxable, in addition to the employment income derived from her full-time job.

 2. When to file a tax return